mozilla/dye-score/docs/installation.rst

 Prerequisites
 -------------

-You will need `Apache Spark`_ available on your system.
-PySpark will be installed when you install dye_score.
+You will need `Apache Spark`_ including PySpark available on your system.

 Stable release